0xTamil/awesome-low-level/README.md

 ## How to Learn ?

 Low-level programming can be difficult.
 You will get stuck, make mistakes, feel burnt out, or sometimes regret starting.
 That is normal.
 Learning how to deal with difficult problems is part of becoming a programmer.
+To get a broader perspective on how to learn programming effectively, check out this resource:

+- **[Teach Yourself Programming in Ten Years](https://www.norvig.com/21-days.html)**: A great article for beginners that provides a realistic perspective on learning programming and what it takes to become proficient over time.

 ### Project-Based Learning